 The sad part is the choices we make are so automatic they require no thought or effort on our part.
 Don’t feel guilty at this point or beat yourself up, because our culture has taught us to think this way.

-The advertising and the internet cookies make sure they know what you want when you type your first three letters into the search bar.
-They’ll even provide tempting pictures and headings of the items you and I look at often.
+The advertising and the internet cookies make sure they know what you and I want when we type our first three letters into the search bar.
+They’ll even provide tempting pictures and headings of the items we look at often.

 However, what would it look like to stop and think before every choice?
 Asking myself questions like, “Do my choices honor God and the temple of the Holy Spirit?
 Do they help me function the way He designed me to function?